PaulKinlan/paul.kinlan.me/content/en/2022-07-05-the-off-by-default-web.markdown

 When I speak to people about the Feature Policy system, the broad consensus is that it's "the first I've heard of it", and for people in the know, the feedback is usually: "Oh it's when I don't want an iframe to do this thing".
 It's rarely thought about in a first person context (as in what can be used on my site directly).
 And a query of HTTPArchive suggests that < 7000 sites out of approximately 10 million control their `feature-policy` or `permissions-policy` (queries below) show that to be the case.

 Speaking for myself, the cognitive load about thinking of permissions has been deferred to the 'user gesture' protection and I know from experience that it's a similar process for the developers broadly.
 The default assumption is that "permissions" require the user to grant them so it's safe.
-However, there are a number of different models such as:
+However, there are a number of different models to think about, such as:

-* User Agent default-allow - the Browser vendor deems it safe for a script to access an API without any intervention, such as autoplay (in some cases), devicemotion, gamepad, clipboard-write etc
+* User Agent default-allow - the Browser vendor deems it safe for a script to access an API without any user gesture.
+API's such as autoplay (in some cases), devicemotion, gamepad, clipboard-write fall in to this bucket.
 * Requires User Gesture - the Browser wants the user to explicitly opt-in to using the API such as your Camera, MIDI's, USB, etc
 * Developer Controlled - the owner of a site can block access to features on their site, or any resource such as an iframe that might be embedded on the site.

-But the question for me now is: Should we as an industry be more intentional about the permission surfaces we make accessible to script?

 Looking at the feature policy page, there are [29 (as of July 2022) standardised permissions](https://github.com/w3c/webappsec-permissions-policy/blob/main/features.md), and 49 in Chrome when I run `document.featurePolicy.features()`) that you as a developer can control and that's a lot to think about.

+I believe that as an industry we should be more intentional about the permission surfaces we make accessible to scripts.

-Take the camera for example, the API is gated behind a user-gesture so it's not like a page could grab the camera without the user knowing, but if your site never accesses the Camera or microphone - the question "would it be better to never allow access to it?" should be asked.
+Take the camera for example, the API is gated behind a user-gesture so it's not like a page can grab access to the camera without the user knowing, but if your site never accesses the Camera or microphone, would it be better to never allow access to it?

-If you are confident about all your dependencies on your site then it might not actually be an issue, but if you have to embed 3rd party scripts into your site like many of us have to, then I think it's reasonable to ask the question about what features should be accessible to scripts.
+If you are confident about all your dependencies on your site then it might not actually be an issue, but if you have to embed 3rd party scripts into your site like many of us have to, then I think it's reasonable to turn off everything that's not needed for your site to function.

-When I look at the data in the HTTP Archive it's not a surprise, but there are shockingly few sites that control their permissions, and even fewer still who disable features.
+This way of thinking is certainly not prevalent across the industry.
+Looking at the data in the HTTP Archive it's not a surprise, but there are shockingly few sites that control their permissions, and even fewer still who disable features.

 What would it take to change the mindset to one of least privilege?

 I don't actually know.
 What I do know is that today it's too hard.

 Today, a deny-all Permissions/Feature Policy would have to look like this for Chrome.